 And because consistency is key with dog training, it gets even more complicated when there are several people in the household.
 That’s why it’s important to include the children (and your spouse, for that matter) in every step of the process and to make sure everyone is following the rules in regard to training.

-Let them be involved.
 I once had a student who wouldn’t let her kids near her puppy that would be competing in obedience.
 The children weren’t even allowed to talk to the dog because she didn’t want them to “mess up the training.”
 Personally, I found that including my kids in the training process brought us closer together as a family.
-A child as young as 5 years old could understand how to ask a dog to sit before giving him a treat.
+A child as young as 5 years old could understand how to ask a dog to sit before giving them a treat.
 And since you’re never leaving your young kids and dogs alone together without parental supervision, you’ll be able to help him follow through on training properly.